 DST and Civic Action in Higher Education

-The Dresher Center’s DST working group provides opportunities for faculty, staff and graduate students to share experiences and ideas through presentations, gatherings, workshops and roundtables.
+The Dresher Center’s DST working group currently supports the community of practice developed in the early NMS workshops.
+This working group provides opportunities for faculty, staff and graduate students to share experiences and ideas through presentations, gatherings, workshops and roundtables.
 This group explores research about and with DST, including discussions of digital literacies and competencies in the humanities and social sciences, narrative and storytelling research, community building and civic agency, and scholarship of teaching and learning across disciplines.
 The working group serves as a steering body for ongoing digital storytelling activities, serves as a networking space, and connects with other campus work that involves storytelling for civic agency and engagement.

 This working group is active in connecting UMBC with an international community of digital storytelling practitioners though conferences and joint projects.
 Interacting with this broader community of practice has enabled us to introduce UMBC to innovative works and explore inter-institutional collaborations.
-Currently, the Dresher working group is involved in planning a series of international conferences in collaboration with the University of Loughborough, the Smithsonian Center for Learning and Digital access, and Montgomery County Community College.
-Plans include an international conference in our region in 2022.
-Prior to this we are working with colleagues in developing programing for the 9th International Digital Storytelling Conference (DST2021) which will be held at at the University of Loughboro (UK).
-The conference was postponed in 2020 and is currently planned for spring-summer 2021.
+In 2023 the working group worked with the University of Loughborough, the Smithsonian Center for Learning and Digital access, and Montgomery County Community College in hosting the 11th International Digital Storytelling conference (DST2023).

 In addition to this website, we have established a myUMBC group (https://my3.my.umbc.edu/groups/stories) to serve as a convenient means of communication with the UMBC campus community.
 We also maintain a listserv as a way of extending our community of practice beyond the campus.